SFOE/BFE-Chatbot-Joule-Verne/README.md

 ### Environment Variables

 The environment variables can be found under the task definition `chatbot-server-task` and `Environment and secrets` of the SFOE AWS Data Science account.

-## Security Considerations
-When using the app, the user should always be very careful not to prompt with any private data, and check the sources when unsure.

 ## References
 - Gao, Yunfan, et al. "Retrieval-augmented generation for large language models: A survey." arXiv preprint arXiv:2312.10997 2.1 (2023).